Deacon Chris Iyovwaye, Resilience & All You Should Know

 Chris Iyovwaye is a committed and dedicated Christian who believes totally in Jesus Christ.
 He is a member of Living Faith Church (Winners Chapel), serving in the capacity of a Deacon and has been saddled with various responsibilities in statutory bodies within the Church.

-Chris was a Youth leader, Chairperson, Financial Management Committee (FMC), Vice Chairperson in the Deacons Board, Chairperson Local Church Council (LCC), and member of the Church Board.
+Chris was a Youth leader, Chairperson, Financial Management Committee (FMC), Vice Chairperson in the Deacons Board, Chairperson Local Church Council (LCC), and current Church Board Chairman, Winners Chapel, Warri.

 Exposure